98yangjames/DATA-512/data-512-course_project_4/README.md

 # Final Report
 The final report goes over the following sections: Introduction, Background, Methodology, findings, discussions/implications, limitations, conclusion, references, and data sources.

+In here, we are able to create a hypothesis test environment that pulls from the context found in the data cleaning and manipulation from the jupyter notebooks.
+The task overall covers the affects of temperature and how it changes the rates of confirmed disease cases with regards to both COVID-19 and the cold.